whatSocks/hfwiki/Coding-Standard.md

 ####3.5.3.
 Floating point constants should always be written with a digit before the decimal point.
     double penaltyMinutes = 0.5;  // NOT:  double penaltyMinutes = .5;

+####3.5.4.
+When using a single precision float type, include the trailing f.
+    float penaltyMinutes = 0.5f;  // NOT:  float penaltyMinutes = 0.5;

 <a name="layout"/>
 #4.
 Layout and Comments